caichangzhi/Image_Text_Reader/README.md

 # Image_Text_Reader
-Read the text from a input image
+Read the text from an input image

 Python:3.7